-These statements and information are not guarantees of future performance and are subject to a number of known and unknown risks and uncertainties, including, but not limited to: the impact of competitive entities and pricing; reliance on key alliances and agreements; the strength and operations of the oil and natural gas production industry and related commodity prices; actions by governmental or regulatory authorities including changes in tax laws and treatment, changes in royalty rates or increased environmental regulation; fluctuations in operating results; changes in general economic and market conditions in Canada, North America and elsewhere, including changes in interest rates or foreign currency exchange rates; the risks set out herein under "Risk Factors" and certain other risks detailed from time to time in the Fund's public disclosure documents.
+These statements and information are not guarantees of future performance and are subject to a number of known and unknown risks and uncertainties, including, but not limited to: the impact of competitive entities and pricing; reliance on key alliances and agreements; the strength and operations of the oil and natural gas production industry and related commodity prices; non-performance or default by counterparties to agreements which Pembina has entered into in respect of its business; actions by governmental or regulatory authorities including changes in tax laws and treatment, changes in royalty rates or increased environmental regulation; fluctuations in operating results; continued adverse general economic and market conditions and further changes thereto in Canada, North America and elsewhere, including changes in interest rates or foreign currency exchange rates; the risks set out herein under "Risk Factors" and certain other risks detailed from time to time in the Fund's public disclosure documents.
 The Fund believes that the expectations reflected in these forward-looking statements and information are reasonable as of the date hereof but no assurance can be given that these expectations will prove to be correct.
 Undue reliance should not be placed on these forward-looking statements and information as both known and unknown risks and uncertainties, including those business risks stated above, may cause actual performance and financial results in future periods to differ materially from any projections of future performance or results expressed or implied by such forward-looking statements and information.
 Accordingly, readers are cautioned that events or circumstances could cause results to differ materially from those predicted.
 Subject to the requirements of applicable securities laws, the Fund undertakes no obligation to update publicly or revise any forward-looking statements or information contained herein and such statements and information are expressly qualified by the above statements.